michaelfester/docs/docs/reference/components/hint-component.md

 ### Design

 - Select the **Mood** to change the color of your hint.
-By default, your hint will match your project’s accent color.
+By default, your hint will match your project's accent color.

 {% figure src="/docs/reference/components/hint-component/image%20(3).png" caption="" /%}